ppresto/terraform-azure-consul-ent-aks/quickstart_multiregion/README.md

 [here](https://azure.microsoft.com/en-us/global-infrastructure/geographies/#geographies).

 ### Sample [my.auto.tfvars](./quickstart_multiregion/my.auto.tfvars)
 Do not use in production.
 This example is using a path of a cloned consul-k8s repo for `consul_chart_name`  to build a configuration that will run the latest dev helm chart not yet released.
-Replace this path with `consul` to use a released version.
-Additional example architecture builds are in `./example-tfvars`.
+For stability replace this path with `consul` and then define a chart version with `consul_helm_chart_version`.
+Additional example my.auto.tfvar files are in `./example-tfvars`.

 ```
 regions              = ["eastus", "westus2"]